bhivert/cstate-machine/README.md

-c state machine like concepte
+c state machine like concept